Certificate of Creditable Coverage: Everything You Need to Know

 - The certificate itself is generated automatically by all insurance companies within a couple of weeks after the coverage term ends.

 - If you don’t receive a certificate by mail within 30 days of termination, you’ll want to contact the insurance company and verify your mailing address.

 - Some health insurance companies are now delivering the certificate online or via e-mail, which is a much quicker method than mailing the documents.

 - If you are in between jobs, the certificate is available from the COBRA plan administrator or the administrator of a short-term medical insurance company, whichever type of coverage you choose to have while unemployed.

 - Keep in mind that not all health insurance companies provide such certificates.
 For example, supplemental, foreign, and international travel insurance plans don’t provide a COCC.

 - After you receive a COCC, you’ll want to immediately forward it to your new health insurance company, while also keeping a copy for your records.

 Coverage for Pre-existing Conditions

 A COCC is not useful for obtaining coverage if you have a pre-existing condition and the new health insurance company doesn’t provide coverage for the pre-existing condition, i.e. short-term medical insurance policy.
 In addition, you should be mindful that most of the lower priced health insurance policies do not provide for coverage of pre-existing conditions.
-In fact, a common misconception for most is that they can easily terminate one health insurance policy and easily obtain coverage on the new insurance policy.
+In fact, a common misconception for most is that they can terminate one health insurance policy and easily obtain coverage under the new insurance policy.
 However, most health insurance providers have certain eligibility requirements that must be met, and those with prior health issues could be denied coverage.
 However, if the new health insurance coverage is an employer-sponsored policy, this would not be the case.